 9. Drive the Skeleton Coast up north

 North of Swakopmund is another national park: The Skeleton Coast.
 If you’re in Swakopmund already it’s worth it to continue driving north at least for a few hours to see the Skeleton Coast.
 One day would be enough for a mini road trip along this stunning coastal strip.

 One of the more recent and therefore best-visible shipwrecks at the Skeleton Coast is the Zeila shipwreck.
 You can find the Zeila between Swakopmund and Cape Cross.
-Others are more up north, like the Winston and South West Sea.
+Others are more up north, like the Winston and southwest sea.
 At the northern tip of the Skeleton Coast are the state-owned Torra Bay Campsite and Terrace Bay Resort.
 The location at the empty beach is stunning, so you might want to stay there for one night.
-Check in advance if they are opened, as they’re not all-year-round.
+Check-in advance if they are open, as they’re not all year round.

 Be forewarned, There are no services available so it’s important that you are self-sufficient if you travel on the Skeleton Coast.
 That means a 4×4 vehicle, enough gasoline for your trip, food, water, and you should know how to change a tire.

 10. Relax at the beach – but don’t go for a swim

 Though Namibia is located on the coast, it has only a few beach destinations and Swakopmund is one of them.
 Don’t expect tropical white sand and palm tree-dotted beaches, as the sea is quite rough in Namibia and the coastal areas are windy.
 But there is a beach and you can definitely hang out and relax there.
 The best place to go is the Tiger Reef Beach Bar.
 It has a sand beach and places to relax while ordering a drink or two at the beach bar.